Nisekoi: Characters

 Suzu Ayakaji, also known as Fuu (風), is the best friend and classmate of Haru Onodera and also one of the classmates of Paula McCoy.
 Fuu has light fair skin with indigo eyes.
 She has thick, dark auburn hair that sports a braid with a pink ribbon on the left side of her hair.
 Fuu is very kind and understanding.
 She tries her best to make her friends happy and supports them.
-She always looks for Haru and truly wishes for her to be happy.
+She always looks for Haru and wishes for her to be happy.
 Haru states she is a bit weird at times like when she asked Haru to model for her and getting a nosebleed in the process.
-When Haru starts to have feelings for Raku, Fuu is able to understand her feelings for him and tries to find situations where she and Raku could be together.
+When Haru starts to have feelings for Raku, Fuu understands her feelings for him and tries to find situations where she and Raku could be together.
 In the final chapter, it is revealed that she has become a journalist who wrote a feature article about Haru and her shop.